appblocks-hub/docs/docs/bb-cli/Commands/bb-log.md

 sidebar_position: 9
 ---

-# yah log
+# bb log

-yah log command reads and displays logs related to live blocks.
+bb log command reads and displays logs related to live blocks.

 ### Synopsis

-    yah log <block-name>
+    bb log <block-name>

 ### Description

-`yah log block1` will start showing the webpack compilation logs if the given block is a ui block.
+`bb log block1` will start showing the webpack compilation logs if the given block is a ui block.
 For function blocks, a log of the emulator is shown, i.e logs of all running funtion blocks should be expected.

 ### Details